oracle-livelabs/security/accessgovernance-admin/create-policy-reviews/create-policy-review.md

      - Provide justification and then click **Submit.** The closed loop access remediation will take place automatically.

-  10. Login to the Identity domain: ag-domain OCI console as the Identity Domain Administrator.
+  10. (Optional) Login to the Identity domain: ag-domain OCI console as the Identity Domain Administrator.
 Naviagte to Identity & Security -> Identity -> Policies.

   * Verify the entire policy - **security-admins-policy** has been revoked from the list of policies successfully.